 Surveillance: AI can be used to track people both online and IRL, and this tracking info must be secured by the organization responsible for the data (e.g. home security/automation vendors).
 Another area of concern is facial recognition in public areas, which can be used to identify where specific people are without their permission.
 For example, a company (Clearview.ai) is currently compiling photos from social media for facial recognition, and selling an app to police, governments, and others so they can identify people within seconds of capturing a photo.

-Privacy: AI can notice very subtle patterns, and by analyzing them can reveal private information.
+Privacy: AI can notice very subtle patterns that can reveal private information.
 For example, a high school student who shopped at Target started receiving pregnancy related marketing before she had told her parents she was pregnant.
 This is a classic case of unintended consequences, where the sending of marketing materials both revealed private information and made people feel creepy.